 Associated Faculty

-Jennifer Allen, PhD, Hatfield School of Government (she/her)
+Jennifer Allen, PhD (she/her), Hatfield School of Government

 Jennifer Allen is associate professor of public administration in the Hatfield School of Government.
 Her areas of research encompass environmental and natural resource policy and administration and sustainable economic development, with particular focus on non-regulatory approaches to toxics management, collaborative natural resource management, and rural-urban connections.
 She teaches in the environmental and natural resource specialization in the master's in public administration program and in the graduate certificate in sustainability program.